 Professor Tony Passos is one of the few Brazilian Jiu Jitsu black belts under Ricardo de la Riva.
-He is currently an IBJJF certified third degree black belt and a proud member and coach of Team Atos Jiu Jitsu.
+He is currently an IBJJF certified forth degree black belt and a proud member and coach of Team Atos Jiu Jitsu.

 Professor Tony started training Jiu-Jitsu at 18 years old in Recife, Brazil and began teaching in 2002.
 He has trained with and learned from world champions such as Andre Galvao, Guto Campos, Claudio Calasans and many others.

 Tony has won and medaled in many prestigious competitions such as:

 IBJJF Pan American Championships 2010

 IBJJF Houston Open 2010

 BJJF Miami Open 2009

 Having retired from competing to pursue his passion of teaching and coaching, Professor Tony coaches some of the top world Jiu Jitsu athletes on the biggest world stages of Jiu Jitsu.
 He brings the skill and experience of an accomplished BJJ practitioner and world-renowned coach to his local students and affiliates.
 His passion for teaching the art of Jiu Jitsu is undeniable.
 When he is coaching or even teaching class you can hear Professor Tony a mile away.
 He brings a sense of humor to the mats and as well as an unsurpassed work ethic.